-Think ing skills Light and colour 1 Draw a picture using one colour to show how you feel today.
-Light and colour 2 Name 3 things that a torch and a book have in common.
+Light and colour 1 Thinking skills Light and colour 2 Draw a picture using one colour to show how you feel today.
+Name 3 things that a torch and a book have in common.
 Light and colour 3 Make a machine to paint a picture of a rainbow.
-What if th in our wo eas to explain what Light and colour 5 Ligi nt and colour 6 Draw a torch Now redesign it by using the following steps: B - make one part bigger A - add something extra R - replace one part with something bigger happen to was no lig you think would the world if there ght? ggestions.
+Light and colour 4 What if there were no colours in our world?
+Give 3 ideas to explain what it would be like.
+Light and colour 5 Light and colour 6 Draw a torch Now redesign it by using the following steps: What do you think would happen to the world if there was no light?
+B - make one part bigger A - add something extra R - replace one part with something bigger Give 3 suggestions.